 30 hours of free childcare

-Working families who meet certain criteria can claim 30 hours free childcare per week, along with the Universal Free Childcare Entitlement for 3 and 4- year olds.
+Working families who meet certain criteria can claim 30 hours of free childcare per week, along with the Universal Free Childcare Entitlement for 3 and 4 year olds.

 Tax-Free Childcare is a government scheme to help working families with their childcare costs.

-Parents will be able to open an online childcare account to pay their registered childcare providers directly.
+Parents can open an online childcare account to pay their registered childcare providers directly.
 For every £8 a parent pays into their account, the government will add £2.

 You (and your partner, if you have one):